livetrails/targetj/README.md

   })
 );
 ```
 ---

-## Loading data example
+## Another Loading Data Example

 Calling backend APIs is simplified through the use of targets in TargetJS.
-It alo provides a Loader class, accessible via getLoader(), which streamlines API integration.
+It also provides a `Loader` class, as seen in the earlier example, which is accessible via `getLoader()`.

 In the example below, we define a target named load.
 Inside the value function, we make the API call using fetch().
 The second argument specifies the API URL, and the third argument contains the query parameters passed to the API.
 A fourth optional parameter, omitted in this example, can specify a cache ID if we want to cache the result.
 This cache ID can also be used to retrieve the cached data.
 If it’s not specified, the result will always come from the API.